polyphony-chat/docs/docs/Protocol Specifications/core.md

     TOTP verification code.
 If the chosen second factor of authentication is a password, then the value of this header is to be that password.

-### 4.2 Challenge strings and key trials
+### 4.2 Key trials

-Servers use challenge strings to verify an actor's private identity key possession without revealing the private key itself.
-These strings, ranging from 32 to 256 UTF-8 characters, have a UNIX timestamp lifetime.
+Servers use key trials to verify that an actor possesses the private key to their ID-Cert(s), without revealing the private key itself.
+These key trials contain a "trial string", ranging from 32 to 256 UTF-8 characters, have a UNIX timestamp lifetime.
 If the current timestamp surpasses this lifetime, the challenge fails.
 The actor signs the string, sending the signature and their ID-Cert to the server, which then verifies the signature's authenticity.
+The trial string is to be sourced from a (pseudo-)random RNG with a high entropy value.
+Trial string uniqueness is a key factor in preventing replay attacks.

 !!! warning